 Don’t get me wrong, goals are useful when we know what the object is we are trying to achieve, especially when it is God ordained and not just based on our desire for happiness.
 It is when we take our eyes off of the Lord that we become consumed with our own comfort and we drive toward an end that ultimately will not lead to fulfillment.

 Being reasonable is relative to what we value.

 If my goal is to glorify the Lord, the process I use will look much different than if my goal is to please myself.
 If every small decision I make is held in light of my desire to honor Jesus, then it is in these little moments where the battle is won or lost.
 A man who claims to be a believer is not acting reasonably if his ambition is for selfish gain.
 A woman who desires to please God in all she does acts prudently when she makes decisions that reflect God’s heart.

 **It is at the level of the heart where we will ultimately be judged.

 Proverbs 21:6 “A man who wanders from the way of understanding Will rest in the assembly of the dead.”

 Why is godly prudence so important?—It shows that you are seeking after those things that are not corruptible.
 The blessings of God come to those who seek Him.
 The way of the dead is the pathway apart from God’s Word.
 Let Him instruct you in your ways and you will find yourself traveling toward an end that is good.

-The way we receive blessing looks a lot different when our goals and ambitions align with His will and God’s will is reflected in His Word….one way we carry out that Word is through Prudence.
+The way we receive blessing looks a lot different when our goals and ambitions align with God’s perfect will and God’s will is reflected by His Word….one way we carry out that Word is through Prudence.